-If you use your mobile phone with a card capture solution, you will need to make sure you have enough battery to last while you’re out doing business.
+If you use your mobile phone to take payments, you’ll need to make sure you have enough battery life to last while you’re out selling or doing business.
 You'll also want to test drive a mobile payment through your new device and mobile phone connection before you go.

 If you use a standalone EFTPOS machine, make sure it’s fully charged for the day.
 Or use a mobile EFTPOS machine that comes with a car charger.

 Making it fast and easy for your customers to pay you makes good business sense; so it’s worth considering their needs and habits when seeking a mobile payment solution.
 We hope you have found this article useful.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.